Debt Consolidation

 Here’s what we found.

-• The median income for Black households in 2022 was 32% lower than that of white households in the U.S. This is a modest improvement from the 35% gap in 2021.
+• The median income for Black households in the U.S. is 33.3% lower than that of white households.
+Black households earned a median of $56,490 in 2023, compared with $84,630 among white households.
+This is a slight increase from the 31.6% gap in 2022 — $52,860 versus $77,250.

 The Black and white income gap across the U.S. has remained substantial since 1970:

-• 1970: The median income for Black households was $30,400, according to the Pew Research Center.
-That’s compared with $54,100 for white households — a difference of $23,700, or 44%.
+• 1970: The median income for Black households (in 2018 dollars) was $30,400, according to the Pew Research Center.
+That’s compared with $54,100 for white households — a difference of $23,700, or 43.8% less.

-• 2022: The median income for Black households was $52,860, according to the U.S. Census Bureau.
-That’s compared with $77,250 for white households — a difference of $24,390, or 32%.
+• 2023: The median income for Black households was $56,490, according to the U.S. Census Bureau Current Population Survey (CPS) 2024 Annual Social and Economic (ASEC) Supplement.
+That’s compared with $84,630 among white households — a difference of $28,140, or 33.3% less.

-Household income nationally (2022)
+Household income nationally (2023)

-Difference ($)-$24,390-$32,780
+Difference ($)-$28,140-$37,290

-Difference (%)-32%-30%
+Difference (%)-33.3%-31.6%

-Source: LendingTree analysis of the U.S. Census Bureau 2022 Current Population Survey (CPS) Annual Social and Economic (ASEC) Supplement.
+Source: LendingTree analysis of the U.S. Census Bureau CPS 2024 ASEC Supplement.

-This compares to a 35% gap in median household incomes in 2021.
-The median income for Black households was $48,297 that year, compared with $74,262 for white households.
+This compares to a 31.6% gap in median household incomes in 2022.
+The median income for Black households was $52,860, compared with $77,250 among white households.

 How weekly wages vary by industry and race

-Professional and business services$1,602 $1,240 -$362-22.6%$0.77
+Professional and business services$1,615$1,202-$413-25.6%$0.74

-Educational and health services$1,358 $1,094 -$264-19.4%$0.81
+Educational and health services$1,366$1,009-$357-26.1%$0.74

-Wholesale and retail trade$1,148 $962 -$186-16.2%$0.84
+Wholesale and retail trade$1,118$890-$228-20.4%$0.80

-Agriculture, forestry, fishing and hunting$1,314 $559 -$755-57.5%$0.43
+Agriculture, forestry, fishing and hunting$991$400-$591-59.6%$0.40

 Median net worth for Black and white families continues to fluctuate, according to Federal Reserve Survey of Consumer Finances data, though the gap remains massive:

-• Black and white families saw the same 28% drop in median net worth from 2007 to 2010 amid the Great Recession of 2007 to 2009.
+• Black and white families saw similar 27.7% and 27.8% drops in median net worth from 2007 to 2010 amid the Great Recession of 2007 to 2009.
 The median net worth for Black families went from $30,050 to $21,720, while the median net worth for white families went from $245,450 to $177,210.

-• Between 2010 and 2013, the median net worth for Black families saw another significant decrease (23%) to $16,650, while white families’ net worth rebounded 2% to $180,620.
+• Between 2010 and 2013, the median net worth for Black families saw another significant decrease (23.3%) to $16,650, while white families’ net worth rebounded 1.9% to $180,620.

-• Between 2013 and 2016, though, the median net worth for Black families dramatically increased by 27% to $21,150.
-It jumped 17% (to $210,910) for white families.
+• Between 2013 and 2016, though, the median net worth for Black families dramatically increased by 27.0% to $21,150.
+It jumped 16.8% (to $210,910) for white families.

-• That growth continued between 2016 and 2019, with median net worth rising 32% (to $27,940) for Black families and 4% (to $219,210) for white families.
+• That growth continued between 2016 and 2019, with median net worth rising 32.1% (to $27,940) for Black families and 3.9% (to $219,210) for white families.

-• Between 2019 and 2022, the median net worth for Black families skyrocketed by 58% to $44,100, while the median net worth for white families spiked by 30% to $284,310.
+• Between 2019 and 2022, the median net worth for Black families skyrocketed by 57.8% to $44,100, while the median net worth for white families spiked by 29.7% to $284,310.

-Percentage change in median net worth by race and time period
+Percentage change in median net worth.

 It’s good there’s been some median wealth growth among Black families, says LendingTree chief credit analyst Matt Schulz, but he notes that data may not paint the whole picture.

-“It may tell you more about where these two groups were starting from than it does anything else,” he says.
+“It may tell you more about where these two groups were starting from than anything else,” he says.
 “That’s because it’s a lot easier to have high-percentage growth when starting with a low income number than when starting with a big income number.”

 In other words, if you used to make $20,000 and get a $5,000 raise, it marks a far bigger percentage increase than if you make $100,000 and get a $5,000 raise.
-Either way, Schulz says a $5,000 raise is great, but it’s likely much more significant to the person who started with the smaller income.
+Either way, Schulz says, a $5,000 raise is great, but it’s likely much more significant to the person who started with the smaller income.

 The data suggests similarly.
 In fact, Black families’ median and average net worth in 2022 was considerably lower than that of white families.